thopatevijay/SonicAcademy/README.md

 # Sonic Academy

-**Sonic Academy** is an innovative platform designed to make learning about the [Sonic blockchain](https://www.soniclabs.com/) accessible, engaging, and personalized for everyone.
+**Sonic Academy** is an innovative platform designed to make learning about the <a href="https://www.soniclabs.com/" target="_blank">Sonic blockchain</a> accessible, engaging, and personalized for everyone.
 Whether you're a beginner eager to explore blockchain or a developer aiming to build AI agents on Sonic, Sonic Academy provides an intuitive, gamified experience to guide you every step of the way.
-Built on the [ElizaOS framework](https://elizaos.github.io/eliza/), it opens the door to blockchain education and agent creation for all.
+Built on the <a href="https://elizaos.github.io/eliza/" target="_blank">ElizaOS framework</a>, it opens the door to blockchain education and agent creation for all.

 ## Table of Contents
 - [Project Overview](#project-overview)